What Is Proximity Key?

 by Corry Williams -

-A proximity key (also known as Smart Key, Push Button Start.Keyless Access.Keyless Entry, Keyless Go or Push-to-Start) is a little device that permits a key-less entrance and push-to-start ignition in your car.
+A proximity key (also named Keyless Go, Push-to-Start, Smart Key or Push Button Start.Keyless Access.Keyless Entry) is a device that permits a automatic door access and ignition mechanism in your car.

-When you’re within the proper radius, the keyless device interacts through combination of audio and infrared waves with your immobilized computer to unlock and lock car doors and even to start up the engine having the key in the pocket.
+When owner is within the relevant frequency range, the intelligent key transmit radio frequency waves with your motor vehicle to unlock and lock doors and trunk and even to start the engine having the key in the pocket.

-Way back in 1998, Mercedes-Benz was the first company to present this system in their vehicles.
+In 1998, Mercedes-Benz was the first auto manufacturer to outfit this platform in the automotive industry.

 - Mazda: Advanced Keyless Entry & Start System